FH-Potsdam/teaching-parametric-design/lectures/06-3D-intro/index.md

 <img src="./assets/intersect.png" alt="" style="max-width:100%; display:block; margin: 0 auto;" />

-Cut out shapes from the first shape in the list:
+The overlapping areas of the object in the array:

 ```js
 const shapes = [